rajansahu713/CRUD-application-in-Flask/README.md

 # CRUD application in Flask

 Introduction
->  In the application we are performing CRUD(Create, Read, Uodate, Delete) Operating using Flask.
+>  In the application we are performing basic CRUD(Create, Read, Uodate, Delete) Operating using Flask.

+> Step1:
-> Step1: Import all the requirements
+   2. Import all the requirements
    1. Sqlalchemy is sqlite connector use to communicate with sqlite database.
 ```python
 from flask import Flask, render_template, request, redirect,url_for